MachineLearningSystem/23ATC-SmartMoE-AE/README.md

 This may takes several hours to complete.
 Once you have successfully run this command, you will find a directory named `outputs_from_exec_${TIME_YOU_RUN}`  which contains the generated figures.
 As reproductions were performed on a smaller cluster ( 16 NVIDIA V100 GPUs),  the generated figures may be different from those in the paper.
 We discuss differences in experiments results [here](#discussion).

+**Note**: Please note that the provided scripts have only been tested on a cluster managed by the [Slurm](https://www.schedmd.com/) scheduler and [Spack](https://github.com/spack/spack/) package manager.
+If your cluster uses different management software, modifications to the scripts may be necessary.

 ## Installation

 ### SmartMoE